binyamind/addresses-search-fe/README.md

 npm run dev
 ```
 Open your browser and navigate to http://localhost:5173 (or the port specified in the terminal) to view your app.
+# 4. Filters
+  This project has a filters feature where after the search results the user could filter the resuls by neighbourhood or type
 ## Features

 - UI components powered by Shadcn UI